finos/common-domain-model/documentation/source/contribution.rst

 - What a Maintainer should do to review the changes
 - How to release a new CDM version once changes have been approved

 The steps required to change the CDM are aligned with the software development lifecycle typically applicable to the development of any other software.
-This development lifecycle is shown in the diagram below.
-Development of the the CDM is supported via a modelling platform called `Rosetta`_, with components supporting each step also represented in the diagram.
+This development lifecycle is illustrate in the diagram below.
+Currently ISDA is using a modelling platform called `Rosetta`_, to develop the CDM.
+The community edition of the platform is also freely available to modeler (More details on the components of this platform are available on the REGnosys portal.

 .. figure:: images/SDLC.png

-.. note:: The CDM may also be supported through alternative modelling platforms (for instance `Legend`_).
-If you intend on using a platform other than Rosetta to contribute to the CDM, please go through the contribution check-list anyway as you will still need to validate and then contribute your code through Rosetta.
+.. note:: Development of the CDM is also enabled through alternative modelling platforms (for instance `Legend`_).
+ISDA is also using Rosetta as well as a conduit to receive and validate all contributions to the CDM project.
+Regardless of the modelling platform used, modelling and contribution to the CDM should go through the contribution check-list below.
+The latter has been contextualised with references to Rosetta to ease understanding and algin with the current validation process.

 Before you start modelling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^